Shlomo Artzi: Music career

+Artzi during his service in the Israeli Navy Band.

 1960s: Teen and army bands

 At age 16, he began writing and composing songs.
 As the Sinai Duo, he started performing before soldiers, along with his classmate Rivka Menashe, who later gained fame as Riki Gal.

 During his military service, Artzi was recruited to the Artillery Corps, and after serving for a year and a half, he joined Lehakat Kheil Hayam (Israeli Navy Band).
 While in this band, he took part in the programs "And on the Third Day" and "Rhapsody in Blue", alongside other soon-to-be Israeli celebrities, such as Rivka Zohar, Dov Glickman, Avi Uriah and Riki Gal.
 He was yet to stand out during the first program.
 By the second program, he became the lead singer and one of the main stars.
-He sang lead vocals on several songs on the Group's LPs.
+He sang lead vocals on songs such as "The Sailor Gabriel" and "When I Grow Up".

 1970s: Emerging and evolving as a solo singer

+Shlomo Artzi in 1975, preparing for his performance in the Eurovision Song Contest 1975.

 In 1970, Artzi competed in the Israel Song Festival.
 Still in military service and wearing a military uniform, he sang Pitom Achshav, Pitom Hayom (Suddenly Now, Suddenly Today), also known as "Ahavtiha" (I loved her).
-The song, written by Tirtza Atar and composed by Ya'akov Hollander, won first prize.
+The song, written by Tirtza Atar and composed by Ya'akov Hollaender, won first prize.
 It was included in his first album, Shlomo Artzi, which came out in 1970, and came in first in the annual chart-toppers countdown of Kol Israel.
 Artzi was voted Singer of the Year.